simOne3107/R4CogPsy/README.md

 #### Boxplots ####

-Boxplots can be used to display the distribution of a continuous variable broken down by a categorical variable. **ggplot2**  allows us to easily create boxplots with the `geom_boxplot()` function.
+Boxplots can be used to display the distribution of a continuous variable broken down by a categorical variable.
+The categorical variable is displayed on the x axis. **ggplot2**  allows us to easily create boxplots with the `geom_boxplot()` function.

 ```r
 ggplot(data = MyTibble) +